jefftriplett/personal-goals/README.md

 - [ ] :baseball: DCUS Day 1 Meeting
 - [ ] :baseball: DCUS Program Schedules
 - [ ] :baseball: DCUS Sponsorship
-- [ ] :books: Finish another section of the "E-Myth"
+- [ ] :house_with_garden: Trim the small trees in my front yard
-- [ ] :muscle: Start a basic Kettlebell workout
+- [ ] :muscle: Start a basic Kettlebell workout (2 to 3 times a week)
 - [ ] :running: Go for a run (maybe c25k or something)
 - [ ] :stew: Green Shakshuka
 - [ ] :stew: Seared Chicken & Verjus Pan Sauce
 - [ ] :stew: Soy-Glazed Meatballs
+- [ ] :stew: Sunday meal prep for weekday lunches
 - [ ] :white_check_mark: Complete at least one item from my "Things I'll Do In The Future" checklist
+- [ ] Pack for PyCon :snake:

 ### Weekly Goals (Repeat)